 How does it compare to other airline credit cards?

 The Delta SkyMiles® Blue American Express Card can save you money and help you earn miles if you fly frequently with Delta.
 If you want the freedom to earn rewards and travel with any airline, the Capital One Venture Rewards Credit Card could suit you.
-This card offers 2x miles per dollar spent and significantly more bonus miles, but you must spend $3,000 on purchases in the first 3 months of account opening to earn the 60,000 miles welcome bonus.
+This card offers 2x miles per dollar spent and enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 Do you have bad or unestablished credit, but still love to travel?
 Don’t despair — you could qualify for the SKYPASS Visa Secured Credit Card from U.S. Bank, which requires a security deposit.
 With this card, you’ll earn 5,000 SKYPASS Bonus Miles after your first purchase, 1,000 miles at renewal and 1x mile for every dollar spent on eligible purchases.